pywbem/pywbem/docs/intro.rst

   * :ref:`mof_compiler`

-    A MOF compiler that takes MOF files as input and creates, updates or removes CIM instances, classes or qualifier types in a CIM repository.

-    See :term:`DSP0004` for a description of MOF (Managed Object Format).
+    A MOF compiler that takes MOF files as input and updates the CIM repository of a WBEM server with the result.
+See :term:`DSP0004` for a definition of MOF.

-    By default, the CIM repository used by the MOF compiler is in a WBEM server.
-The :ref:`MOF compiler API` provides for plugging in your own CIM repository the compiler can work against.

   * :ref:`wbemcli`

-    A WBEM command line interface that provides an interactive Python environment for issuing WBEM operations to a WBEM server.
+    A WBEM client in the form of a shell that provides an interactive Python environment for issuing WBEM operations to a WBEM server.